Tracking Patches for Open Source Software Vulnerabilities: An Empirical Study

 \subsection{Accuracy Analysis (RQ5)}

-We use precision, recall, and F1-score as the indicators of patch accuracy.
-For the CVEs having one-to-some mapping to their patches, we consider reporting one of the multiple equivalent patches as correct.
-For example, for a CVE that has two equivalent patches, a database that reports one of the two equivalent patches has a full precision and a full recall, while a database that reports one of the two equivalent patches and another irrelevant patch achieves a half precision and a full recall.
-Table \ref{table:accuracy} breaks down the accuracy results of the two databases with respect to the mapping cardinalities. \congyingEdit{The second column reports the number of CVEs in each mapping cardinality, and the next six columns report the precision, recall and F1-score of reported CVEs' patches in the two databases.}
+We use precision, recall and F1-score as the indicators~of~patch~accuracy.
+For the CVEs having one-to-some mapping to their patches,~we consider reporting one of the multiple equivalent patches~as~correct.
+For example, for a CVE that has two equivalent patches,~a~database that reports one of the two equivalent patches has a full~precision and a full recall, while a database that reports one~of~the~two~equivalent patches and another irrelevant patch achieves a half precision and a full recall.
+Table~\ref{table:accuracy} breaks down the accuracy results~of~the two databases with respect to the mapping cardinalities. \congyingEdit{The second~column reports the number of CVEs in each mapping cardinality,~and the next six columns~report patch accuracy in the two databases.}

-$DB_A$ and $DB_B$ achieve a high precision and a high recall of about 90\% for the CVEs belonging to \textit{SP} and \textit{MEP}, while having a high precision of above 90\% but a low recall of around 50\% for the CVEs having one-to-many mappings to their patches (i.e., \textit{MP}, \textit{MB} and \textit{MR}).
-These results show that these vulnerability databases often miss some patches, especially for CVEs with multiple patches, and such missing information would make it challenging to \congyingEdit{detect and patch vulnerabilities timely} in applications and their used OSS.
+$DB_A$ and $DB_B$ achieve a high~precision and a high recall~of~about 90\% for the CVEs belonging~to~\textit{SP}~and~\textit{MEP}, while having~a~high~precision of above 90\% but a low recall~of~around 50\% for the CVEs~having one-to-many mappings to their patches (i.e., \textit{MP}, \textit{MB} and \textit{MR}).
+These results show that these vulnerability databases often~miss~some patches, especially for CVEs with multiple patches, and such~missing information would make it challenging to achieve accurate~software composition analysis.
 It reflects the need to automatically find complete patches for \congyingEdit{OSS} vulnerabilities.